Liechtenstein: Magnificent Sites to Marvel at

 Would I be able to keep up?
 As it turned out, it was all good.
 Better than that – it was perfect.
 I may have lagged behind the group most of the time, but I came to realize that to just walk was a great form of enlightenment – of my surroundings, my emotions and my feelings – no matter the pace.
 After the first day’s hike, all trepidation was gone.
 Bring it on!

 The Hike was Reward Enough

 One special hike was from Vaduz, the country’s capital, to Malbun from the flat tracks along the banks of the Rhine (the longest river in the country), through marked trails with thick pine forests and wild landscapes peppered with rare orchids.

-We stopped for lunch at the Galina Falconry Center whose specialty was a delicious Tyrolean dish called kasknopfle, a kind of spatzle made with flour, butter and cheese.
+We stopped for lunch at the Galina Falconry Center whose specialty was a delicious Tyrolean dish called kasknopfle, a kind of spaetzle made with flour, butter, and cheese.
 After lunch, the performance by falconer Norman Vogeli and his birds.

 A no-nonsense looking peregrine falcon took off, circled majestically just a few feet over our heads at 185 mph to land on the falconer’s glove and happily begin munching on his very own lunch.
 Mr. Vogeli explained the art of falconry and its history, making this event informative as well as fun.
 In addition to the Birds of Prey show, the Center organizes Eagle Adventure Hikes with the “King of the Skies,” the Golden Eagle.